stevewoz1234567890/Name-Classification/rnn/README.md

 docker stop <container_id>
 ```

-3. Deploy the said container to k8s cluster using helm chart
+### Deploy the said container to k8s cluster using helm chart
-4. Provide a document (readme) describing how to deploy and use the API.

-You are free to use any REST API framework or library and design the endpoint as you see fit.
-You are free to duplicate and edit the code from `scripts/` folder in a way you see would work best, as long as the classification can be run using your API.
-You are encouraged to use a local distribution of k8s like `minikube`.